 Watch the sugar you eat.
 There is sugar in candy, fruits, crackers, and chips.
 These are the foods that the bacteria in your mouth like the best.
 Try to minimize the times during the day when sweet items are eaten and brush your teeth afterward.

 If you cannot brush after a meal, rinse your mouth with water – which can help to remove food from your teeth.
 Chewing sugarless gum after a meal can also help.
 And do not forget your regular dental visits.
 Good dental habits will go a long way toward a no-cavity visit.

-When you are asleep saliva production in your mouth decreases.
+When you are asleep, saliva production in your mouth decreases.
 Since your saliva is the mouth’s natural mouthwash, most people experience morning breath.
-Bacteria found on teeth in the crevices and on the taste buds of the tongue, break down the food particles, which produce sulfur compounds.
+Bacteria found on the teeth, in the crevices, and on the taste buds of the tongue, break down food particles, which produce sulfur compounds.
 It is actually these sulfur compounds that give our breath a bad odor.
 During the day, your saliva helps to wash away bacteria and food particles.
 Your saliva also helps to dissolve the foul-smelling sulfur compounds.

 Chronic, long-term mouth odor can be a sign of more serious illness.
 See your dentist if this is a concern.